ossf/wg-globalcyberpolicy/CHARTER.md

    - i.
 Contributors include anyone in the technical community that contributes effort, ideas, code, documentation, or other artifacts to the Technical Initiative;

    - ii.
-Maintainers are members of the working group's leadershiop team, comprised of working group chairs, selected OpenSSF staff members and SIG leads.
+Maintainers are members of the working group's leadership team, comprised of working group chairs, selected OpenSSF staff members and SIG leads.

    - iii.
 A contributor or a maintainer may be removed by a majority approval of the other existing Contributors, by agreement of the Maintainers, or due to violation of the Code of Conduct.